mobilestack-xyz/hooks/docs/platform.md

 depending on Google Cloud Function specific attributes (_e.g._, reading the reserved environment variable `K_SERVICE`)

-## Deploying a hook to a Mobile Stack app
+## Deploying a hook to a Divvi app

 To deploy your hook you must: